Bingox/3D-Reconstruction-Tools/README.md

 We also reference the Nghia Ho's RunSFM software (http://nghiaho.com/)

 Here we only give our modification and patches.
 We replace the UBC (D. Lowe's) sift tool with the VLFeat in the software Bundler.
-Since they have different data structures of SIFT descriptor, we give a script to convert the VLFeat's to D. Lowe's to fit the Bunder.
+Since they have different data structures of SIFT descriptor, we give a script to convert the VLFeat's to D. Lowe's to fit the Bundler.
 In addition, the VLFeat supports controling the number of SIFT keypoints by providing a parameter named peak_threshold.

+These shells support parallel computing of SIFT.

 Usage: running mRunSFM.sh [PEAK_THRESH] [IMAGES_PER_CLUSTER] [CPU_CORES] [MAX_MATCHING_SEQ] in image folder.